 Fisher-Borne v.
 Smith

-On April 9, 2014, the American Civil Liberties Union and the ACLU of North Carolina Legal Foundation filed a request for preliminary injunction seeking immediate relief for one of the couples, Shana Carnigan and Megan Parker.
+On April 9, 2014, the American Civil Liberties Union and the ACLU of North Carolina Legal Foundation filed a request for preliminary injunction seeking immediate relief for one of the couples, Shana Carnigan and Megan Parker, in this federal lawsuit seeking the freedom to marry and respect for the marriages of same-sex couples legally performed in other states.
 The ACLU argues that since the state does not respect their marriage, they are unable to be respected as a family and their son Jax, who faces serious developmental delays due to cerebral palsy, cannot access his mother's health insurance.

 Gerber and Berlin v.
 Cooper